Let’s get up and greet the day like an Indonesian. Stretch your arms to the sky. Touch the earth. Pile your plate with fried rice.

 Now, don’t get me wrong.

 I don’t mean a cow’s cow eyes.
 I mean fried eggs.
 That’s simply what they call them in Indonesia.

 As far as breakfast goes, Nasi Goreng is incredibly satisfying.
 Especially if you eat it on top of an 8th century Buddhist monument.

 And why not?
 With stove-top travel, we can go wherever we want.

 Note: This recipe is best made with day-old rice.
 If you cannot take the time for this, cool your rice in a thin layer on a cookie sheet in the fridge.
 You should be able to use it after an hour or two.
 You’re basically looking for it to be dry to the touch.
 Moist rice will not fry up right – it will get mushy.
 Also, I left out the chili pepper so Ava could eat it, but locals would often add sliced red chili pepper to this recipe.

-1 1/2 cups dry jasmine rice cooked and refrigerated overnight
+1 1/2 cups jasmine rice (cooked according to instructions and refrigerated overnight)

 2 Tbsp vegetable oil